 In all cases, some finely divided material is placed on the plate.
 The material used in the photos on this site is fine sand.
 When the plate resonates, the motion becomes large over most of the surface and this causes the sand to bounce and to move about.
 Only at or near the node is the sand stationary.
 Thus the sand is either bounced off the plate or else collects at the nodes, as shown in the photographs.
 We used white sand from Coogee Beach to the East of the campus, and black sand from Rainbow Beach on Fraser Island.
 Emmanuel and Renaud are now leaving on a "research" trip to bring back supplies of diverse colours from Rainbow Beach.

 Why are Chladni patterns useful?The shaping the back and belly plates is very important to the properties of the final instrument.
 Chladni patterns provide feedback to the maker during the process of scraping the plate to its final shape.
 Symmetrical plates give symmetrical patterns; asymmetrical ones in general do not.
 Further, the frequencies of the modes of the pair of free plates can be empirically related to features of the completed violin.
+There is no simple relation, however.
 Many scientists have been interested in the acoustics of violins, and many violin makers have been interested in science, so a lot has been written about the acoustical properties of violins and their parts.
 See:

 More Chladni patterns